hfg-gmuend/hfg-documentation-generator/README.md

 	```
 	"id" represents the Vimeo ID of your video.
 Just copy the ID out of the URL (Your Vimeo URL of the video should look similar to this: [https://vimeo.com/157991947](https://vimeo.com/157991947)).
 	Width and height represent the resolution of your video.
+	"autoplay" represents wether the player should autoplay videos or not.
+0 means no autoplay, 1 means autoplay enabled.

 * YOUTUBE (online videos hosted on YouTube): `.youtube`, to embed videos from YouTube add a `.youtube` file with the following structure (note that the id has to be provided in quotes in order to work properly, in contrast to the Vimeo implementation):